-In the 1980s this injury was known as tendonitis1, as it was believed that cellular inflammation was the cause.
+In the 1980s, tendinopathy was known as tendonitis1, as it was believed that cellular inflammation was the cause.
 However, the term for tendon overuse injury has more commonly begun to be called tendinopathy, due to the pathological nature of this injury.

 Which tendons are we talking about?